-If you are a morning person, tackle that difficult tasks when you are alert and fresh.
+If you are a morning person, tackle those difficult tasks when alert and fresh.

 4. Stop Multitasking

-Some people think multi-tasking is a great skill to have, but too much multi-tasking can have a significant impact on productivity and work quality.
+Some people think multitasking is a great skill to have.
+However, too much multi-tasking can significantly impact productivity and work quality.

 Target the most important task and focus on that one thing until it is accomplished.

-Close all programs on your computer with the exception of the one you are using to complete your most important task.
+Close all programs on your computer except the one you use to complete your most important task.

 5. Identify and Eliminate Time Wasters

-Time wasters are those things that you don’t plan to do but consume so much of your time.
+Time wasters are things you don’t plan to do but consume much of your time.

-Things like reading emails, text messages, Facebook, reading blogs, hallway chatting, research rabbit trails – to name a few.
+For instance, a time waster may be reading emails, text messages, social media, blogs, hallway chatting, and research rabbit trails – to name a few.

-Make your own list of things that rob your time.
-Once you identify them, commit to eliminating them while you are working on prioritized tasks.
+Take time to reflect and create your own list of things that rob your time.
+Once you identify them, commit to eliminating them while working on prioritized tasks.